jinghuazhao/Computational-Statistics/SYSTEMS.md

 ```
 We can then use rufus, https://rufus.ie/, to generate a bootable USB allowing for disk partition by `fdisk` -- in fact rufus itself can produce a bootable USB nevertheless with no utilities.

-There are multiple routes to install particular software; one may prefer to install them as standable but it may also come handy use mini-environments such as Anaconda, Miniconda, Linuxbrew or those already in system (e.g. Ubuntu) archive.
+There are multiple routes to install particular Linux software; one may prefer to install them as standable but it may also come handy use mini-environments such as Anaconda, Miniconda, Linuxbrew or those already in system (e.g. Ubuntu) archive.

 A rich source of tips are in [the-art-of-command-line](https://github.com/jlevy/the-art-of-command-line) and [awesome-shell](https://github.com/alebcay/awesome-shell).